Ab Initio Interview Questions

 13. What information does a .dbc file extension provide to connect to the database?

-• Name of the system on which the database server or instance is running.
+The system name where the database server or instance operates.

 14. How can you execute a graph infinitely in Ab Initio?